General Advice if Stopped for OWI in Michigan:

 If you’ve been stopped by a police officer and you have been drinking, you will immediately be suspected of OWI (Operating While Intoxicated).
 The officer will be suspicious regardless of whether you are actually intoxicated or impaired.

 First, remain calm.
 Be polite and courteous at all times.
 Do not be defensive, wise crack or jock with the officers.
-Police work can be dangerous and difficult, and approaching a strange car at night with no backup is stressful for them as well and it can often be dangerous.
+Police work can be dangerous and difficult, and approaching a strange car at night with no backup is stressful for the officer and it can often be dangerous.
 The police have to treat every driver as though he or she might be a danger.

 Next, you should have your diver license, registration, and insurance information handy.
 If you do not have a driver license, you will be looking at a possible charge of DWLS (Driving While License Suspended) as well.
 If you wait until you get pulled over to get the paperwork, you will likely be nervous and upset.
 You will probably fumble with the papers in your glove box, wallet, or purse and this is exactly what the officer is looking for as a sign of intoxication.
 Your driver’s license should be in an easily accessed area of your purse or wallet.